 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 The Foundation is exposed to credit risk through cash and short-term deposits, government and corporate bonds and debentures, and forward contracts in an unrealized gain position.
 Credit risk arising from these financial instruments is generally limited to the carrying value of the investments shown in the list of investments earlier in this note.
 The Foundation mitigates credit risk by limiting its bond and debenture holdings to bonds and debentures that are readily marketable and are generally limited to those with a rating of A- or better on purchase.
-As at December 31, 2015, 93.1% (2014 - 95.5%) of the fair value of the bonds and debentures held by the Foundation have a rating of A- or better.
-(During the year ended December 31, 2013 a bond that was A rated was downgraded to BBB+.
-This bond matured during the 2015 year and had a fair value of \$1,532 as at December 31, 2014).
-During the year ended December 31, 2015, three bonds with a total value of \$2,150 were downgraded to BBB+.
+As at December 31, 2016, 97.1% (2015 - 93.1%) of the fair value of the bonds and debentures held by the Foundation have a rating of A- or better.
+During the year ended December 31, 2016, two bonds with a total value of \$1,563 were downgraded to BBB+.
+One bond was sold prior to December 31, 2016.
+The value of the remaining bond was \$1,039 at year end.
+(During the year ended December 31, 2015, three bonds with a total value of \$2,150 were downgraded to BBB+.
+These investments were sold during the year ended December 31, 2016.)

 The Foundation's investment managers take steps in active management of the bond and debenture portfolio to mitigate this risk.